Skip to main content

 Upload representative documents

-Add an RFP, BOQ, technical submission, or query document.
+Add an RFP, BOQ, technical submission, or query document and wait for Ingested status.

 2